Trusts and Foundations

 Wixamtree Trust:

-Another supportive Trust, they focus most of their support on organisations and projects that benefit the people of Bedfordshire.
-We received a generous grant from them for our physiotherapy service.
+Another very supportive Trust, they focus most of their support on organisations and projects that benefit the people of Bedfordshire.
+We received a generous grant from them for one of the core therapies we offer, our physiotherapy service.

 National Lottery Community Fund

-Gale Family Charity Trust, Sandy Charities, Bedfordshire Charitable Trust, Potton Consolidated Charities, Northampton Municipal Trust Charities, and several other local Trusts
+Gale Family Charity Trust, Sandy Charities, Bedfordshire Charitable Trust, Potton Consolidated Charities, Northampton Municipal Trust Charities, Ivan & Rebecca Twigden and several other local Trusts

 Frank Branston Charitable Trust